 #7 Over-Improving

-Despite all of the improvements above, some houses on certain streets won’t gain any extra value, no matter how many improvements you make.
+Despite all the suggestions above, some houses on certain streets won’t gain extra value, no matter how many improvements you make.
+Why?
+Because there’s a limit on what people will pay for a house on a given street.

-It’s important to know the value of your street and whether there’s a ceiling price for your neighbourhood.
+Therefore, it’s important to know the value of your street and whether there’s a ceiling price for your neighbourhood.
 You should gain inspiration from neighbours about what they’ve done and ensure your budgets align with your home’s potential value.
+Speaking with an estate agent who knows the area can also help.

-We hope this guide has given you some inspiration, ideas and confidence to know what home improvements are right (and wrong) for your property.
+We hope this list has given you some inspiration, ideas and confidence to know what home improvements are right (and wrong) for your property.

 For more information about renovating your property, check out our guide to projects you can do without planning permission.